aerogear-attic/aerogear-simplepush-server/server-netty/README.md

 The port that the server will bind to.

 __tls__
 Whether to use transport layer security or not.
+The server will read from a keystore named ```simplepush.keystore``` from the servers classpath.
+This keystore contains a self signed certificate for testing.
+This will be made more configurable in future versions.
+The keystore is password protected and a system property named ```simplepush.keystore.password``` is required to contain the password for the keystore.

 __ack_interval__
 How often the acknowledge job will run to re-send unacknowledged notifications.